-Premier Lotteries Capital UK Limited is a non-trading entity and its sole objective is to provide financing to Group companies, which include the following subsidiaries Camelot, CGSL, CGSL, CGSNA and PLUK
+Premier Lotteries Capital UK Limited is a non-trading entity and its sole objective is to provide financing to Group companies, which include the following subsidiaries: Camelot, CGSL, CCSL, CBSL, CGSNA and PLUK.

-Premier Lotteries Investments UK Limited (PLIUK) is the parent undertaking of the largest group to consolidate these financial statements reporting under IFRS as adopted by the EU
+Premier Lotteries Investments UK Limited (PLIUK) is the parent undertaking of the largest group to consolidate these financial statements reporting under IFRS as adopted by the EU.

 The Company is a private limited company incorporated and domiciled in the UK.
-The address of its registered office is Premier Lotteries Capital UK Limited, Magdalen House, Tolpits Lane, Watford, Hertfordshire, WD18 9RN, United Kingdom a) Basis of preparation
+The address of its registered office is Premier Lotteries Capital UK Limited, Magdalen House, Tolpits Lane, Watford, Hertfordshire, WD18 9RN, United Kingdom.